nfergu/nano_aim/README.md

 ## Code Changes

-See [this commit](https://github.com/nfergu/nano_aim/commit/a64d9513d8ceee81874e529e5e633d5a61eeef99) for the code changes required to track training in Aim.
+See [this commit](https://github.com/nfergu/nano_aim/commit/a64d9513d8ceee81874e529e5e633d5a61eeef99) for the code changes made to nanoGPT to track experiments in Aim.

 ## Getting Started